basarat/demo-jest/script.md

   (key, value) => key ? key : value,
   2));
 ```
+And you can see that all values other than the root are replaced by their keys.

 Personally I do all my customizations in the object *before* passing it to stringify.

 ```js